robertaboukhalil/ginkgo/README.md

-Ginkgo: Single-cell CNV analysis
+Ginkgo
 =========

 #### Ginkgo is a cloud-based single-cell copy-number variation analysis tool.

 ### Todo

+###### v0.6
+###### v0.7
 ###### v0.8
+- Gene search: Users can plot the locations of (up to 10) specific genes on top of the segmentation plots.

+###### v0.9
+- Display heat maps?
+Which ones?
+Where?
+- If change parameters and re-run, only do necessary analysis
+- If add files to analysis, only run analysis on new files
 - clust.xml: find max value and normalize by it

-- If add files to analysis, only run analysis on new files
-- If change parameters and re-run, only do necessary analysis
-- Show stats per cell
-- Rename intervals.bed to intervals.txt

-- Upload gene list [${dir}/query.txt]
-- analyze: ./process.R ....... query.txt ....... ---> change that to ${dir}/query.txt

-- Line 476 (process.R): clust.xml -> clust2.xml

-- Don't plot trees to jpeg, should be faster
-- Don't plot [CELL].jpeg files with such high resolution

-###### v0.9
 - Check that binning file works
 - Check that FACS file works

+**Changes made:**
+- Updated analyze: ./process.R ....... query.txt ....... ---> change that to ${dir}/query.txt
+- Renamed intervals.bed to intervals.txt

 ###### v1.0
 - Add link to sample data set